 On the flip side, socializing can be a great way to help heal from some emotional scars.
 (On a case-by-case basis, of course).
 I know making new friends helped me survive my first year at college away from home.
 It helped distract me from the homesickness, and I could create a new home for myself away from my family.

 If you’re interested in learning more about just how powerful social needs are, Professor Matthew Lieberman has a fantastic TED Talk about the power of the social brain.

 There are a lot of beautiful pieces of art that compare mental health to flowers.
-In the metaphor, by taking care of yourself, you are watering the flower, or whatever plant your mental health takes the shape of, which is a great metaphor!
+In the metaphor, by taking care of yourself, you are watering the flower… Or whatever plant your mental health takes the shape of.
 But there aren’t many plants that can grow with water alone.
 Most plants need nutrient-rich soil and sunlight as a bare minimum.

-Continuing with the metaphor, you can think of the people closest to you as the sunlight that helps your mental health.
+Continuing with the metaphor, you can think of the people closest to you as sunlight.
+It helps your mental health grow and flourish.
 It’s easy to spend too much time or not enough under the sun and for that to negatively affect you.
 If you find the right balance of time, connection, and socializing with others, though, you’ll flourish.

 Finding your community, the people whom you can feel most connected to, is important for both your mental and physical health.
-Whether your community is made up of your friends, your family, your coworkers, or your literal community, you should take some time to think about who they are.
+It doesn’t matter who your community is made up of.
+Whether it’s friends, family, coworkers, or your neighbors.

 A great way to socialize is to go out and physically do something with others.
 Anything from camping to movie nights, even just playing silly games with other people, can help you build your community and forge strong relationships.